lmeulen/pyraptor/README.md

 - `pyraptor/query.py` - Get the best journey for a given origin, destination and desired departure time using RAPTOR
 - `pyraptor/range_query.py` - Get a list of the best journeys to all destinations for a given origin and desired departure time window using RAPTOR

+## Installation

+Install from PyPi using `pip install pyraptor` or clone this repository and install from source using pip.

 ## Example usage

 ### 1. Create timetable from GTFS